Becoming an HVAC Mechanic: Education & Certification

 Career Outlook for HVAC Mechanics

-For anyone who believes they have what it takes to become an HVAC mechanic, now could not be a better time to explore the career.
-The BLS has indicated that the career opportunities for HVAC mechanics are expected to climb over the next decade, at a rate of 13 percent from 2018 to 2028 (BLS 2019).
-This means more than 46,300 new jobs nationally in the HVAC mechanic field by the end of the decade.
+Now could be a good time to explore the career for anyone who believes they have what it takes to become an HVAC mechanic.
+The BLS has indicated that the career opportunities for HVAC mechanics are expected to climb over the next decade, at a rate of 6 percent from 2022 to 2032 (BLS 2024).
+This means more than 23,000 new jobs nationally in the HVAC mechanic field by the end of the decade.

-This impressive growth is largely due to the fact that, as previously mentioned, climate control is no longer a luxury; it is a fact of modern life, and we expect it wherever we go.
-Further, in buildings like hospitals and grocery stores, it is vital to business and quality of life.
+This steady growth is largely because, as previously mentioned, climate control is no longer a luxury; it is a fact of modern life, and we expect it wherever we go.
+Further, it is vital to business and quality of life in buildings like hospitals and grocery stores.
 During the last economic crisis, some HVAC mechanic hiring slowed, but only in the new construction sector.
 As the housing market recovered, the jobs of HVAC mechanics (both new and old) were essentially safe from most economic fluctuations.

 Many different industries require HVAC mechanics.
 Currently, available jobs in the industry are in the booming healthcare field at hospitals, medical research centers, and other healthcare facilities.
 This can be an extremely fulfilling way to utilize an HVAC mechanic’s knowledge while also assisting some of society’s most vulnerable people.

-Another booming industry is hospitality, with hotels and resorts in tourist areas hiring HVAC mechanics on a regular basis.
-While it is not the largest segment of the industry (just 9 percent, according to the BLS), there are also HVAC mechanics that are self-employed.
+Another booming industry is hospitality, with hotels and resorts in tourist areas regularly hiring HVAC mechanics.
+While it is not the largest segment of the industry (just 9 percent, according to the BLS), there are also HVAC mechanics who are self-employed.
 Many mechanics find great satisfaction in finding new business for themselves, setting their own hours, and being their own boss.

 HVAC Mechanic Job Requirements